Connie Hawkins

+Hawkins was 27-years old by the time he finally reached the NBA as a rookie with the Phoenix Suns in the 1969–70 season.
+He had knee surgery in the preceding season before joining the NBA, but averaged 24.6 points and 10.4 rebounds per game for the Suns, and led the Suns to their first NBA playoffs as a franchise, almost upsetting the Los Angeles Lakers (led by Wilt Chamberlain, Jerry West, and Elgin Baylor) in the first round of the 1970 NBA playoffs.
+In his first NBA season, Hawkins was named first-team All-NBA, was selected as a starter in the 1970 NBA All-Star Game, and was fifth in the NBA's MVP voting.

+Hawkins would play seven seasons in the NBA for the Suns, Los Angeles Lakers, and Atlanta Hawks before his career ended at the age of 34.
+He was named an NBA All-Star in his first four seasons with the Suns.
+In eleven seasons of professional basketball in the ABL, ABA, and NBA, Hawkins was an All-Star six times (four NBA, two ABA) while being named a first-team all-league player in each of the three leagues he played in.

 Early years

 Hawkins was born on July 17, 1942, in the Bedford-Stuyvesant section of Brooklyn.
 He was one of six children, whose father left the family when he was 10; supported by a mother who worked as a cook while suffering from glaucoma.
 He attended Boys High School, and played for coach Mickey Fisher.
 Hawkins soon became a fixture at Rucker Park, a legendary outdoor court where he battled against some of the best players in the world, such as Wilt Chamberlain.
+He is often described as a “New York playground legend”, and became known as "the Hawk".

 Hawkins did not play much until his junior year at Boys High.
 Hawkins was All-City first team as a junior as Boys went undefeated and won New York's Public Schools Athletic League (PSAL) title in 1959.
 During his senior year he averaged 25.5 points per game, including one game in which he scored 60, and Boys again went undefeated and won the 1960 PSAL title.

 In 1960, he was named a Parade magazine high school All-American.
-Hawkins then signed a scholarship offer to play at the University of Iowa.

 In 2003, the 1959 and 1960 Boys High basketball teams were inducted into the New York City Basketball Hall of Fame.